junhong-huang/trackBrowser/README.md

 ---------

 (1) Genome:<BR>
-You can download genome of interest from UCSC: wget -c 'http://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/hg38.fa.gz'<BR>or use the demo genome we provided in demo directory: ./demo/hg38.chrY.fa<BR>
+You can download genome of interest from UCSC: wget -c 'http://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/hg38.fa.gz'<BR>or use the demo genome we provided in demo directory: ./demo/hg38.chrY.fa.<BR>

 (2)Track data:<BR>
-You can use your own sequencing data (bigwig format)<BR>or use the track data we provided in demo directory: ./demo/trackData<BR>
+You can use your own sequencing data (bigwig format)<BR>or use the track data we provided in demo directory: ./demo/trackData.<BR>

 (3) Configuration file:<BR>
-If you use the genome of another species, remember to change the contents of the genomeFile in the configuration file<BR>Customize the configuration file trackBrowserConfigure_{$org}.xml (e.g. ./configure/trackBrowserConfigure_hg38.xml) accorrding to your needs<BR>
+If you use the genome of another species, remember to change the contents of the genomeFile in the configuration file.<BR>Customize the configuration file trackBrowserConfigure_{$org}.xml (e.g. ./configure/trackBrowserConfigure_hg38.xml) accorrding to your needs.<BR>

 run trackBrowser:
 ---------